Tips, Tricks and How-to's for fun, comfy and easy trips!

 Packing gear

-1. Waterproof bags for phone, keys, wallet, etc. and this one is a floating IP68 rated for up to 8.3" iPhone's like 17 16 15 14 13 (or smaller sizes) Pro Max Samsung S25 Ultra S24 S23,
+1. Waterproof bags for phone, keys, wallet, etc. and this one is a floating IP68 rated for up to 8.3" iPhone's like 17 16 15 14 13 (and smaller sizes) and for Pro Max Samsung S25 Ultra S24 S23,

 2. Dry bags: Floating Waterproof Dry Bag Backpacks; sizes 5L/10L/20L/30L/40L, with Roll Top Sack, Keeps Gear Dry